django-cms/django-cms/docs/how_to/contributing.rst

 Matching these criteria from the very beginning will help the core developers to be able to review your submission more quickly and efficiently and will increase the chances of making a successful pull request.

+Please see our :ref:`development_policies` for guidance on which branches to use, how to prepare pull requests and so on.

 Features
 --------